 - Fireplaces and chimney

 Most major appliances will simply be tested for basic functionality.
-For example, the inspector may turn on the oven to make sure that it heats up, or test all of the burners on a range, to ensure that they are all active, and operating properly.
-Or, they may check to make sure that the dishwasher turns on.
+For example, the inspector may turn on the oven to make sure that it heats up, or test all of the burners on a range to ensure that they are all functioning properly.

 Your inspector is only concerned with general functionality – whether or not an appliance turns on, and has basic functionality.
-If you want a more in-depth appraisal, you will have to hire an appliance technician, which will carry an additional fee.
+If you want a more in-depth evaluation, you will want to hire an appliance technician, which will carry an additional fee.
 However, this may be worth the price, particularly if the home has custom, built-in kitchen appliances which may be very costly to repair or replace.

 So, the short answer to this question is “Yes.”
 The long answer is that your inspector will do basic functionality testing of major appliances, but is not responsible for verifying the perfect operation of major appliances – just that they are functional and safe.